stacklok/codegate-demonstration/README.md

 ![secrets-blocked](images/secrets-blocked.png)

-#### I am feeling adventurous!
+### I am feeling adventurous!

-If you have Cursor Open, you can try to use the same method and see what happens.
+If you have Cursor installed, open this repository, you can try to use the same method and see what happens.

 ![cursor](./images/cursor.png)

+Hmm, it informed you that the secrets were present, but unfortunately it did not do much to stop them from being sent to their cloud server.
+This is a serious security risk and should be avoided at all costs.
+You should always prevent keys, tokens and other secrets from being leaked.

-One more?
+### One more?
 Sure!

-GitHub Copilot is a popular tool that is used by many developers.
-Let's see what happens when pass it some secrets.
+How about GitHub Copilot (taps fingers Mr Burn's style), a hugley popular tool that is used by many developers.
+Surely that won't let secrets through?

 ![github](./images/copilot.png)

 Huh?
 What happened?
-Well nothing happened, the secrets were sent to the GitHub server, and CoPilot was not much help from there, at least Cursor gave us a warning!
+Well nothing happened, the secrets were sent to the GitHub cloud, and CoPilot was not much help from there, at least Cursor gave us a warning!
+But zlich, nada, nothing from CoPilot at all?!

-So to wrap up, in both cases, the secrets are let through and sent to the large language model inference service (aka, the cloud, someone elses computer).
+So to wrap up, in both cases, the secrets are let through and sent to the cloud based inference service (aka, the cloud, someone elses computer).

 ### Malicious Packages!

+Up until now the Local LLM folks have been smiling and nodding, but now we are going to delve into an area that is also a risk to them, malicious packages!

 Malicious packages are a real threat to developers.
 They can be used to compromise your system and steal your data.